 Canberra's own "Repair Shop"

-Note: Ceramics repairs where we need to undo previous adhesive repairs can be very time consuming.
+Note: Ceramics repairs where we need to undo previous adhesive repairs can be very time-consuming.
 It is preferable that people don’t “have a go” before coming to us.

 We provide services for the conservation of art on paper, documents, books, paper ephemera, and photographs.

-Painting and Frame Restoration
+Painting and Frame Conservation

 Endangered Heritage has Australia's only trained tapestry specialist in private practice.
 Victoria, our Director, is also one of the leading textiles conservator in Australia.